 The Company adopted the guidance effective January 1, 2020.
 The guidance allows for various methods for measuring expected credit losses.
 The Company elected to apply a historical loss rate based on historic write offs by region to aging categories.
 The historical loss rate will be adjusted for current conditions and reasonable and supportable forecasts of future losses as necessary.
 The adoption of the guidance did not have a material impact on the Company's consolidated financial statements.
-Accordingly, the allowance for doubtful accounts balance was \$10 million as of March 31, 2020 and December 31, 2019.
+The allowance for doubtful accounts balance was \$8 million and \$10 million as of June 30, 2020 and December 31, 2019, respectively.